 6. Don’t like these rules?
 Make up your own and have fun!

 Feel free to adjust the rules or make up your own!
+I wanted to create something fun that doesn’t cost you anything.

 7. Download your printables below!
 Fill in your name and email and I’ll send your free Money Saving Challenge Game Printables to your inbox!